-As Moore’s scaling law reaches an end, new brain-like (neuromorphic) computing architectures that embed memory and computation into a single device are highly sought after.
+In a traditional Von-Neumann architecture, most of the energy cost of computation comes from shuttling large amounts of information from the CPU to the memory.
+Thus, combining memory and computation into a single device can significantly reduce energy costs.
 Traditional semiconductor memory technology has yet to satisfy the needs of the “artificial synapse” that is the core of the neuromorphic computing architecture.
-In our group, we use organic semiconductors to mimic synaptic behavior in an electrochemical organic neuromorphic device (ENODe), which couples ionic and electronic currents to emulate the strength of neuron-to-neuron connections.
-The high linearity and low switching energy of ENODes make them highly suitable for massively parallel neural algorithm accelerators, i.e. brain-like computer chips.
+In our group, we use organic semiconductors to mimic synaptic behavior in an electrochemical organic neuromorphic device, which couples ionic and electronic currents to emulate the strength of neuron-to-neuron connections.
+The high linearity and low switching energy of the memories make them highly suitable for massively parallel neural algorithm accelerators, i.e. brain-like computer chips.
 Our group’s research focuses on leveraging the ionic/electronic transport properties of polymeric semiconductors to design novel devices for neuromorphic computing.